ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-optical-inventory-yang.md

 ## Tree Diagram

-  A simplified graphical representation of the data model is used in
+A simplified graphical representation of the data model is used in {{ni-tree}} of this document.
-  {{inventory-tree}} of this document.
 The meaning of the symbols in these diagrams is defined in {{!RFC8340}}.

 ## Prefix in Data Node Names